 3. Physical Data Modeling

-This is the last stage of the data structuring process.
+This is the last stage of the data modeling process.
 It involves the physical aspects of database storage.
 These include determining what kind of data goes into which columns, which column belongs to which table, and how the tables are connected to each other.

 Thus, this stage entails defining table structures, codes of data relationships, and indexes.
 In this phase, you have to decide which Database Management System (DMS) best suits your data model’s needs.